2014 SUMMER M. A. PROGRAM IN JAPANESE PEDAGOGY AT COLUMBIA UNIVERSITY

 - Phonetics, Phonology and Morphology, Prof. Timothy J. Vance of National Institute for Japanese Language and Linguistics

-- Semantics, Prof. Wesley Jacobsen of Harvard University
+- Syntax, Prof. Wesley Jacobsen of Harvard University

-- Syntax, Prof. Michio Tsutsui of University of Washington
+- Semantics, Prof. Michio Tsutsui of University of Washington

 Tuition is reviewed on a yearly basis; the tuition for 2014 will be finalized in March.
 Students who have previously taken Elementary Japanese Pedagogy at Columbia University may transfer those three credits and are exempt from attending the first three weeks of class.
 In addition, non-degree students who wish to attend only the 3-week Japanese Pedagogy course may do so at a reduced rate.
 On-campus housing is available.